Stalking / Intimidation with intent to cause fear of physical or mental harm.

 As with any legal matter, the devil is in the details.
 With your defence representative, we closely scrutinise all the relevant facts of your case and formulate the best way forward.
 Your prospects of a fair and just outcome are increased with strong legal representation.

 Fourtree Lawyers have extensive experience assisting clients on the Central Coast with matters related to Stalk/Intimidation.
 Our lawyers can explain and guide you through the entire Court process and work with you to minimise the legal ramifications of your offence.
-Instructing a lawyer to act on your behalf will ensure you fully understand your position and your options and will assist you in getting the best possible results for your particular case.
+Instructing a lawyer to act on your behalf will ensure you fully understand your position and your options.
+It will assist you in getting the best possible results for your particular case.

 Contact our Central Coast Lawyers on 1300 529 444 as soon as possible.
 The earlier we can start building a strong case for you, the higher your chance of getting a good outcome.

 - Affray & Public Violence